The Power Of Passion And The Spirit of the Warrior

 Consider George Washington who led his troops into battle and whose battle cry was "victory or death".
 Consider the charge of the Light Brigade, the sheer courage and discipline of the famous 600, at the battle of Balaclava in the fields of the Crimea.

-Consider General Lee at the battle of Gettysberg, Oliver Cromwell at the battle of Nasby, Horatio Nelson at the battle of Trafalgar and King Leonides, with his gallant ”300”, at the battle of Thermopalye.
+Consider General Lee at the battle of Gettysberg, Oliver Cromwell at the battle of Nasby, Horatio Nelson at the battle of Trafalgar and King Leonides, with his gallant ''300'', at the battle of Thermopylae.
 Consider Generals Marshal, Patton, Eisenhower, Rommel and MacArthur in the great battles of the Second World war.
-Consider the ”Black Scorpion”, General Benjamin Adekunle, with his 3rd Marine Commando at the Battle of Ore.
-Consider Olusegun Obasanjo at the battle of Owerri and Murtala Mohammed at the liberation of Benin.
+Consider the ''Black Scorpion'', General Benjamin Adekunle, with his 3rd Marine Commando at the Battle of Ore.
+Consider Olusegun Obasanjo in the battle for Owerri.
+Consider Murtala Mohammed in the liberation of Benin City.